mcsandeep/tyk-docs/tyk-docs/content/api-management/automations.md

 In this guide, we’ll walk through the primary tools for automating API management with Tyk, including:

-* Tyk Operator for Kubernetes: Automate API deployments within Kubernetes environments.
+* **Tyk Operator for Kubernetes**: Automate API deployments within Kubernetes environments.
-* Tyk Sync: Sync configurations across environments for consistent API management.
+* **Tyk Sync**: Sync configurations across environments for consistent API management.
-* Programmatic API Management: Use Tyk’s APIs to automate tasks such as token management and policy updates.
+* **Programmatic API Management**: Use Tyk’s APIs to automate tasks such as token management and policy updates.
-* Multi-Environment Deployments: Simplify deployments across various staging, testing, and production environments.
+* **Multi-Environment Deployments**: Simplify deployments across various staging, testing, and production environments.

 With this guide, you’ll learn how each of these tools fits into Tyk’s automation ecosystem, when to use them, and how to implement them in real-world scenarios.
 Let’s dive into each tool and get started on setting up a streamlined, automated API management workflow.